simontran7/dev-notes/computer-architecture/memory.md

 A **cache** is computer memory with short access time built directly into your CPU used for storing copies of frequently or recently used instructions or data from main memory.

-Cache is made of small chunks of mirrored main memory, where a single chunk is called a **cache line**, typically 64 bytes.
-The cache can only load and store memory in multiples of a cache line (i.e., the data transfer unit of a cache line is a cache line).

 ### Mechanics

 #### Cache Hit and Cache Miss